 “What is this?”
 My teacher glared at my hand.
-A shinny bracelet wrapped around my tanned wrist.
+A shiny bracelet wrapped around my tanned wrist.

 “It’s a bracelet; my grandmother got it for me.”
 I said nonchalantly.

-“Didn’t I tell you jewelry is haram?”
+“Didn’t I tell you jewellry is haram?”
 He formed a plastic smile.

 “But it’s silver.
 Boys can wear silver.
 My grandma got it for my birthday.”
 I replied.

-“Didn’t I tell you celebrating birthdays are haram?”
+“Didn’t I tell you celebrating birthdays is haram?”
 His face went straight.

-“But all we did was go to McDonalds and eat chicken nuggets.”
-I said with some hesitance.
+“But all we did was go to McDonald’s and eat chicken nuggets.”
+I said it with some hesitance.

 Seriously, that’s what happened.
-Growing up, many Muslims constantly heard the word “No.” No you can’t do that, no you can’t eat that, no you can’t see, listen or touch that.
+Growing up, many Muslims constantly heard the word “no.” No, you can’t do that; you can’t eat that; you can’t see, hear, or touch that.

-For sure, boundaries are necessary in life, but what happens if we only emphasize the unallowable stuff?
-I heard a joke once that some mosques should be relabeled as “No Happiness Allowed Centers.”
+For sure, boundaries are necessary in life, but what happens if we only emphasise the unallowable stuff?
+I heard a joke once that some mosques should be renamed “No Happiness Allowed Centres.”

 The Other Side

-When we are constantly reminded of not doing something wrong, we develop a fear and anxiety based relationship with God.
+When we are constantly reminded of not doing something wrong, we develop a fear- and anxiet-based relationship with God.
 Psychologically, a self-destructive trend develops.

-Some of our brothers and sisters have developed a sever obsessive and compulsive disorder around their practice of Islam.
-The term is called scrupulosity and it is dangerous and sad.
+Some of our brothers and sisters have developed a severe form of obsessive-compulsive disorder around their practice of Islam.
+The term is called scrupulosity, and it is dangerous and sad.

 I once consulted a brother who would take almost one hour to make wudu and two hours to pray.
 He would repeat rituals over and over again until he got them perfect.

-He did this out of fear that his prayer would not be accepted by the powerful judgmental God he grew up with.
-I have personally worked with clients that had psychotic breakdowns due to this mentality.
+He did this out of fear that his prayer would not be accepted by the powerful, judgmental God he grew up with.
+I have personally worked with clients who had psychotic breakdowns due to this mentality.
 May the Divine help us.

 One of the ways I help such cases is by helping clients reframe their perception of Islam as a “Yes Religion.”